chunyulin/sonic-workflows/scaling_test_template/README.md

-# Quickstart
+# Note

 Here are the template used for SONIC scaling test on T2_TW_NCHC.

 Several things has done on the site to facilitate the testing by local submission:
-- Data files has been copied to the site; so no CMS grid certificate is needed for .
+- Data files has been copied to the site, as modified in `step*.py`.
+So, no CMS grid certificate is needed.
-- We tarball the PR10/PR13 workflow in each WNs.
-No need to run `setup.py` to setup sonic workflow from scratch each time.
+- We tarball the workflow in each WNs.
+Therefore, no need to run `setup.py` to setup sonic workflow from scratch each time.
 See `./tpl/sonic.sh` for detail.
 - I modified `run.py` to accommodate multiple Triton servers and FastTimerService for reading out the throughput information.
 - Some plot scripts has to be modified to accommodate `REPEATS>1` in the `prepare.sh`.